aohan237/aplay/README.md

 License
 -------

-The aplay is offered under AGPL license.
+The aplay is offered under AGPLV3 license.